The Moth Radio Hour: Question Marks

 even in the crappiest of circumstances.

-That was Lottie Loera.
+That was Lottie Loer.

 Lottie is a native Texan who calls Austin home and runs a storytelling show called Testify.
+Lottie sent me this update on his story.

 Chris was given a year to live when diagnosed, but stayed around for four years instead.
+He passed away in August of 2010.

 I told him stories about our pets and held his hand as he died.

+Lott says he's a fan of the world but doesn't want to explore.
 His idea of traveling the globe is going down a new aisle at the grocery store.

-To see a picture of Lottie and his first husband Chris, visit them.org where you can also download the story.
+Lottie was lucky enough to find love again and he's now happily remarried.
+To see a picture of Lottie and his first husband Chris, visit them off.org where you can also download the story.

 Our final story was told in New York City, where WNYC is a media partner of the Moth.
+Questions are a big part of the story, as are the answers.

 Here's Aaron Kotak.

 So I'm accompanying the dean of my rabbinical school to a college campus to help him do some recruiting.
+We divvied up the roles.

-We divvied up the roles, he would give the inspiring talk, and I would drive him back home.
+He would give the inspiring talk, and I would drive him back home.

 That's how that works.

-So, it was actually, it was an interesting talk that he gave.
+So it was actually, it was an interesting talk that he gave.

 Afterwards, a student raises her hand and asks, is there a law that you feel isn't on the path to God?

 And I'm thinking, wow, that's a tricky question.
+Thank God I'm not up there.

 At which point he says, Aaron, come on up here and answer this question.

 So there I am in front of a bunch of college students who are just a few years younger than me.
+I have no idea what I should say, what I could say.

-So, I take a risk and I say, actually, I'm kind of bothered by Leviticus 18:22,
+So I take a risk and I say,

+the law that prohibits gay sex.
 I'm not gay myself, but I feel like that's not really helping anyone connect to God.

 And I sit back down,

-He doesn't talk about that, doesn't ask me to come up for another questions.
+and the rabbi moves on.
+He doesn't talk about then, doesn't ask me to come up for another question.

 That was cool.